 Scholarships are a vital means of making The Heights School accessible to the widest reaches of our community.
 Through generous gifts to The Scholarship & Financial Aid Fund greater numbers of students are able to take advantage of a Heights education.

 The Teacher Education Endowment Fund was launched in 2017 by Sherry and Paul Denis (Gordon ’14, Ian ’17).
 The purpose of the Fund is to provide education, training, and development (e.g., summer enrichment programs, additional education in a field related to current or expected subjects taught, conferences, etc.) for the faculty of The Heights.
 Fostering an environment of continual learning, the Fund gives the Headmaster the ability to strengthen and lift the overall academic tenor of the School.

 The Fund is to be administered by the Board of Directors of The Heights School as an endowed fund, in which available funds for spending shall be determined each year by the Headmaster in accordance with the terms of the Fund’s Gift Agreement, subject to the Board’s supervision.

 Now that the Fund is seeded with the Denis’ gift, it is open to accept other contributions of any size from like-minded supporters of the faculty for their continued development.
 For more information about the Teacher Education Endowment Fund please contact Phil McGovern, CFO, by phone at 301.365.0227 x.
 119 or by email at firstname.lastname@example.org.

-Members of the Class of 2009 have established a need-based, four-year scholarship fund to provide deserving boys from the Tenley Achievement Program an opportunity to attend The Heights.
-The first scholarship will be awarded for September 2019 and coincide with the start of the School’s 50th Anniversary.
+Members of the Class of 2009 have established a need-based, four-year full scholarship fund to provide deserving young men from the Tenley Achievement Program an opportunity to attend The Heights.
+The first scholarship will be awarded in September 2019 to coincide with the School’s 50th Anniversary and Class of 2009’s 10th Anniversary.
 Click here for more information or to support the scholarship.